-- 1. Some companies disclose their recent and current emissions intensity and some companies have also set future emissions targets in intensity terms.
+- Some companies disclose their recent and current emissions intensity and some companies have also set future emissions targets in intensity terms.
 Provided these are measured in a way that can be compared with the benchmark scenarios and with other companies (e.g. in terms of scope of emissions covered and measure of activity chosen), these disclosures can be used directly.
 In some cases, adjustments need to be made to obtain estimates of emissions intensity on a consistent basis.
-The necessary adjustments will generally involve sector-specific issues (see below). - 2.
-Some companies disclose their recent and current emissions on an absolute (i.e. unnormalised) basis.
+The necessary adjustments will generally involve sector-specific issues (see below). - Some companies disclose their recent and current emissions on an absolute (i.e. un-normalised) basis.
 Provided emissions are appropriately measured, and an accompanying disclosure of the company's activity can be found that is also in the appropriate metric, recent and current emissions intensity can be calculated by TPI. - 3.
 Some companies set future emissions targets in terms of absolute emissions.
 This raises the particular question of what to assume about those companies' future activity levels.
 The approach taken in the TPI is to assume company activity increases at the same rate as the sector as a whole (i.e. this amounts to an assumption of constant market share), using sectoral growth rates from the IEA in order to be consistent with the benchmark paths.
 While companies' market shares are unlikely to remain constant, there is no obvious alternative assumption that can be made, which treats all companies consistently.
-For the cement sector, IEA makes a single set of assumptions about production growth rates, which are the same across all of its scenarios.
-We use the growth rate of global aggregate production, in view of the multi-national nature of some companies' production bases.
+Sectoral growth rates from the Paris Pledges (IEA RTS) scenario are used.
+These lie in the middle of the range from the IEA's three scenarios, close to the average of them.

-The length of companies' emissions intensity paths will vary depending on how much information companies provide on their emissions in the last three years, as well as the time horizon for their emissions targets.
+The length of companies' emissions intensity paths will vary depending on how much information companies provide on their emissions since 2013, as well as the time horizon for their emissions targets.